Santa Bárbara Airlines Flight 518

 Santa Bárbara Airlines Flight 518 was an ATR 42–300 twin-turboprop aircraft, registration YV1449, operating as a scheduled domestic flight from Mérida, Venezuela, to Caracas that crashed into the side of a mountain on 21 February 2008, shortly after take-off.
 There were 43 passengers on board, with a crew consisting of two pilots and a flight attendant.
 The wreckage was discovered a day later with no survivors.
 It was the deadliest aviation accident involving an ATR 42 until Trigana Air Flight 267 crashed in Papua, Indonesia, in 2015 with 54 deaths.

+Background

+Mérida, a university and tourist town located high in the Andes mountains, is surrounded by higher terrain with night flights prohibited at the nearby Alberto Carnevalli Airport.

+Aircraft

+The aircraft involved was a 22 year old ATR-42-300, registered YV1449.
+The aircraft had the manufacturing number of 028 and had 37,138 total flight cycles.
+The aircraft was also equipped with 2 Pratt & Whitney Canada PW120 engines.

+Crew

+On the flight deck was Captain Aldino Garanito Gómez (36), a senior pilot for the airline and flight instructor with more than 5,000 flight hours logged, and First Officer Denis Ferreira Quintal (29), who had more than 2,000 flight hours.

 Flight history

-Mérida, a university and tourist town located high in the Andes mountains, is surrounded by higher terrain with night flights prohibited at the nearby Alberto Carnevalli Airport.
-On 21 February 2008, Flight 518 was the last scheduled flight out of the airport, departing at about 17:00 local time.
-On the flight deck was Captain Aldino Garanito Gomez (36), a senior pilot for the airline and flight instructor with more than 5,000 flight hours logged, and First Officer Denis Ferreira Quintal (29), who had more than 2,000 flight hours.